Once upon a time, in a kingdom renowned for great works of art,

 Bravery is not enough to defeat the fire of dragons.

 The writing is not of a tongue that anyone now employs as speech,

-for it belongs to a people so remote that history could not reach.
+for it belongs to a people so remote history could not reach.

-But it is with great ease that the Prince reads the inscription on the shield,
+It is with great ease, though, the Prince reads the inscription on the shield,

 for his tutor, a great man of letters, was an expert in linguistic field.

-The eminent old scholar taught him every tongue, dialect, argot and style,
+The eminent old scholar taught him every tongue, dialect, argot and rhyme,

 ever spoken by a mortal or immortal both present and past in time.